JeevaKS03/vendor_onboarding_agent_using_TinyFish_AI/README.md

 # India Vendor Onboarding Agent - TinyFish API

 An autonomous web agent that automates the vendor onboarding process on the India GST Portal.
-Built for a fast, reliable hackathon demo.

 ## Architecture
 - **Frontend**: React + Vite (A sleek, single-page UI)